Alijewa25/reddit_app_project/README.md

 │   ├── style.css                (already done for you!)
 │   └── app.js                   (fetch + render logic)
 │
-├── reddit.db                   ← created automatically, shared by pipeline + backend
+├── lobsters.db                   ← created automatically, shared by pipeline + backend
 │
 └── docs/                       ← read these first!
     ├── ARCHITECTURE.md          (how the 3 parts fit together)